Yuxuan-Zhang-Dexter/Yuxuan-Zhang-Dexter.github.io/_posts/2023-11-27-thoughts_of_life.md

 - **Critical thinking** is about evaluating if the research direction is valuable and the research topic is meaningful.
 Focusing on a research project, I should see how it can be improved or how you can contribute.
 - **Divergent thinking** is about how to bring creative ideas to your research and solve questions with what you've learned before.I need to read many blogs and papers to keep my divergent thinking.
 - **Inductive thinking** is about reflecting on your progress and converting what you read into your own thoughts and knowledge daily.
 It's a long-term process that makes you unique and irreplaceable.

+- Extra info for critical thinking:
+In my opinion, **self-recognition** is the baseline of other critical thinking.
+Before critical thinking, I firstly need to clearly recognize myself.
+For example, we could think of llm from mathematical and engineering perspectives.
+From mathematical perspective, there will be a series of upper-level mathematical formula like hidden markov chains... and we try to think about how we design a better algorithm to solve a problem.
+From engineering perspective, we think of how llm system works in the GPU memory.
+We don't care about the mathematical formula but we care about the matrix multiplication in the mathematical formula, which could do parallel computation.
+Come back to my argument why I said that self-recognition is the baseline of other critical thinking.
+I should know which part I want to contribute to and which part I am good at.
+For me, I prefer to solve a problem from engineering perspective, which aligns with my future industry-oriented direction.
+I could understand mathematical problems but I don't want to dedicate myself in this direction.

+When I think about a research topic, I should firstly learn about whether the research direction is popular and worthy of exploration.
+If I want to do some meaningful research, I need to evaluate the value of this research before the start.

+When I pick up a research direction or topic, I need to self recognize myself including the background, resources, and environment to answer a question about how I can contribute to this research direction or topic.
+Like I mentioned before, I should reconsider whether I should do it from the mathematical perspective or engineering perspective.

+- Extra info for Divergent thinking and Inductive thinking:

+Before divergent thinking, I care about the essence of this research direction, which build the whole research direction.
+I should thoroughly master these concepts before reading relevant blogs or papers.
+I don't need read all blogs or papers because I only need understand the relevant solutions from a upper level like what this solution solve and how the solution roughly works.
+Only the essence of this research direction is the necessary component to influence the way that I contribute to the research topic.
+Relevant solutions are the external info which helps me solve the problem if I need them.

+This thinking mode is crucial for the future divergent thinking and inductive thinking because this way could help me to build a solid and clear structure for my research topic.
+This structure could help me to guide the whole research topic.
+I will do divergent thinking to involve many relevant info and then I do inductive thinking to package the information into blocks fitting in the whole structure.
+In this case, all blogs or papers will gradually become my own stuff based on my understanding and structures.

 ## How to Live Better